National symbols of Belarus

-Upon the independence of Belarus from the Soviet Union, the country resurrected national symbols that were used before the Soviet era.
-These included a flag of red and white stripes and a coat of arms consisting of a charging knight on horseback.
+Following the independence of Belarus from the Soviet Union, the country resurrected national symbols that were briefly used before the Soviet era.
+These included a flag of red and white stripes and a coat of arms derived from the coat of arms of Lithuania, which consisted of a charging knight on horseback.
 These national symbols were replaced by Soviet-era symbols in a disputed 1995 vote.
 Those two symbols, along with the national anthem, are the constitutionally defined national symbols of Belarus.

 Law

 In the 1994 Constitution of Belarus, Article 19 lists the official symbols of the country.
 Article 19 reads:

 Each national symbol is further defined by its respective laws.
 Uses of the national symbols are covered in the relevant law of each symbol.

 National flag

 The national flag has been in use since June 7, 1995, one of two symbols adopted in the contested 1995 referendum.
 The main element of the flag is a red and green bicolour, then decorated with an ornament pattern at the hoist position.
 The current flag is a modification of the 1951 flag used while the country was a republic of the Soviet Union.
 In the Soviet version, a hammer and sickle were placed near the top-hoist corner and the ornament colours were inverted.
 Several flags used by government officials and agencies were based on the national flag.

 Despite being replaced, the former flag of Belarus is used by those who oppose the current Belarusian President Alexander Lukashenko.
 The former flag consisted of a white background with a red horizontal stripe in the middle.
 It was used by the Belarusian Democratic Republic and immediately after independence from the Soviet Union in 1991.